Jimmy Foster (racing driver)

-Jimmy Foster (born March 1, 1977 in Ormond Beach, Florida) is a former NASCAR driver.
-He was a part-time driver on the Busch Series from 1997–1999.
+Jimmy Foster (born March 1, 1977, in Ormond Beach, Florida) is a United States former NASCAR driver.
+He was a part-time driver on the Busch Series from 1997 to 1999.

 Before competing in the Busch Series, Foster was an avid competitor at Florida tracks, winning more than 200 races by the age of 15.
 He then competed in the NASCAR Goody's Dash Series in 1996, winning once and clinching the series' Rookie of the Year award while finishing 7th in series points.
 His season got off to a wild start at Daytona though; while running 2nd, a tire blew on his car, sending him spinning before his car went airborne on the tri-oval for several feet before landing back on the track.
 He walked away okay, but the accident marked the last straw by Goody's Dash officials regarding airborne crashes as they mandated the roof flaps on all the cars, just like in NASCAR's top tier series, starting the next year in 1997, however airborne crashes and flips were still very common throughout the rest of the series' existence.

-Foster made his Busch series debut the next year in 1997, running the #11 Key Motorsports Chevy at Rockingham.
+Foster made his Busch series debut the next year in 1997, running the #11 Key Motorsports Chevy at North Carolina Speedway, Rockingham.
 He started 36th and only managed to finish 35th.
 However, he was able to complete the race.
 Foster gradually improved as he would end up making ten starts in all in the season.
-His best run was a 16th at New Hampshire International Speedway and started 13th at Charlotte.
+His best run was a 16th at New Hampshire International Speedway and started 13th at Lowe's Motor Speedway, Charlotte.
 However, inconsistently weighed the team down and Foster was ultimately released.
 He did not finish in five of ten starts and managed only 51st in points.
 He did not race further in the season.